vijay-shankaranand/tp/docs/UserGuide.md

   e.g. `mark_task td/Book Venue ev/NUS Career Fair 2023` and `mark_task td/book venue ev/nus Career FAIR 2023`
   will perform the same operation.
 * Errors will be raised if the specified event does not exist or the event does not have the specified task.
-  If such situation happens, you may double-check the task description and the event name and re-enter valid inputs.
+  If such a situation happens, you may double-check the task description and the event name and re-enter valid inputs.
 * Errors will also be raised if the specified task has already been marked as completed.

 Examples: